John Byng, 5th Viscount Torrington: Scope of his work

 Byng's journeys encompass England and Wales in the summer months of 1781–1794.
 After this time he gave up his journeyings, feeling he was too old to cover so many miles on horseback with only a servant to accompany him and sometimes to ride on ahead to book the inn for the next night's stay.
 This servant, who was the person variously of Thomas Bush, Garwood, young Thomas Bush or an unlikeable unnamed valet, had the duties of carrying his master's bedclothes on his own horse, making his master's bed, attending to both horses, calling his master in the morning and "give him consequence".
 Viewed in a literary light, Bush or Garwood resembles Don Quixote's Sancho Panza.

 Byng wrote no travel journal for Scotland though he may have been acquainted with that country.
-He travelled the Midlands in 1774 without leaving any record of his impressions.
+He travelled through the Midlands in 1774 without leaving any record of his impressions, returning there in 1789/90.

 On his travels Byng displays the training and attitude of a retired Army officer (subsequently, from 1782 to 1799, a Commissioner of Stamps) together with the intellectual outlook of an antiquary steeped from his schooldays in Shakespeare and in the classics of Greek and Roman antiquity.
 He delights in ruins, such as those of Tintern Abbey, Crowland Abbey and Fountains Abbey, studies gravestones in many or most of the churches he visits, and records the inscriptions on some of them.
-He makes detours to view historic mansions whilst taking care not to stay at any of them even when they are inhabited by his aristocratic relations.
+He makes detours to view historic mansions while taking care not to stay at any of them even when they are inhabited by his aristocratic relations.
 He does not, for example, enter Woburn Abbey although it is the home of his niece's brother-in-law, the future 6th Duke of Bedford.
-Nor does he stay with his brother the 4th Viscount Torrington but rather at the Sun Inn at Biggleswade, which he calls his "country seat".
+Nor does he stay with his brother the 4th Viscount Torrington but rather at the Sun Inn at Biggleswade in Bedfordshire, which he calls his "country seat".

 In keeping with his military training Byng is gifted with his pencil.
-Like Turner in the Lake District, he uses his paintbrushes to sketch charming but somewhat naïve watercolour scenes, for example of Barfreston church, Greta Bridge or the "tortur'd tree" at Bell Bar.
+Like Turner in the Lake District, he uses his paintbrushes to sketch charming but somewhat naïve watercolour scenes, for example of Barfreston Church in Kent, Greta Bridge or the "tortur'd tree" at Bell Bar.

 Like Horace Walpole or William Thomas Beckford, he admired Gothic architecture, thus foreshadowing the Romantic movement.
 (It is the attitude satirised by Jane Austen in Northanger Abbey).
-He deplores any "ugly, staring, red-brick house", such as Dunham Massey, Adlington Hall, Etruria Hall or Attingham Park.
+He deplores any "ugly, staring, red-brick house", such as Dunham Massey, Adlington Hall, Etruria Hall or Attingham Park in North West England.
 And yet, as befits a former Army officer, he admires orderliness and the well-kept economy of a flourishing country estate.

 There is a vividness and an immediacy about Byng's documentary record which is seldom if ever to be found in the work of any other British diarist.